Information security management: Risk management and mitigation

+In order for a mitigation strategy to be effective, both the technological and user side of the strategy must be functioning with minimal errors.

 Information security management system

 An information security management system (ISMS) represents the collation of all the interrelated/interacting information security elements of an organization so as to ensure policies, procedures, and objectives can be created, implemented, communicated, and evaluated to better guarantee the organization's overall information security.
+This combines technological and human collaboration to be successful.
 This system is typically influenced by an organization's needs, objectives, security requirements, size, and processes.
-An ISMS includes and lends to risk management and mitigation strategies.
+An ISMS includes and lends to risk management and mitigation strategies, and often addresses many if not all of the factors discussed in the PMT.
 Additionally, an organization's adoption of an ISMS indicates that it is systematically identifying, assessing, and managing information security risks and "will be capable of successfully addressing information confidentiality, integrity, and availability requirements."
 However, the human factors associated with ISMS development, implementation, and practice (the user domain) must also be considered to best ensure the ISMS' ultimate success.

+Failures in ISMS can often be traced back to poor risk management or evaluation, a lack of depth in understanding, or misaligned goals with leadership.
+This is why some companies choose to hire and/or implement a Chief Information Security Officer (CISO).
+The CISO is often responsible for guiding policy, aligning security with business goals, handling risk and compliance, and communicating between management and technical terms.
+The main purpose of implementing a CISO is to streamline security integration and provide a source of leadership to help guide the organization's information security management.

+Common Aspects of Cybersecurity Applied in ISMS

+As society transitions to becoming more digitally interconnected, cybersecurity practices have become a focus of scholars and business leaders alike.
+Although technology can be attacked, cybercrime has been shown to be more effective when it targets humans, with a strong focus on social engineering.
+These tactics can include: